chizhang-chem/gauSTM/README.md

 The current codebase supports three workflows:
 - single-state STM from one Gaussian reference state
 - delta-SCF / Dyson-orbital STM between initial and final Gaussian states
-- charge-transfer TDDFT STM where an excited final state is expanded into determinant components read from a Gaussian TDDFT log and accumulated at the Dyson level
+- TDDFT excited-state STM where an excited final state is expanded into determinant components read from a Gaussian TDDFT log and accumulated at the Dyson level

 ## Highlights